 Getting the Lowest Rates

 Now that you know where processing fees come from, you know that the best credit card processor is the one that offers you the lowest markup over interchange and assessments.
-You shouldn't be shopping for rates.
+As we outline in this article, you shouldn’t be shopping for the lowest rates.
 Instead, you should be shopping for the lowest overall markup over base cost.
 Furthermore, you want to look at the whole picture and consider the effective rate.
-Don't just focus on the interchange markup or another single fee.
+Don’t just focus on the interchange markup or another single fee.

 Separate Costs